directvt/vtm/doc/architecture.md

 Teletype Console<br>`teletype`          | A solid rectangular truecolor text canvas depicting a freely scrollable buffer of the text runs generated by an xterm-compatible parser from the standard output of an attached CUI application.
 It can be a very heavy object due to maintaining a scrollback buffer of arbitrary length.
 Not used directly in the desktop process's address space.
 Terminal Console<br>`terminal`          | A derivative of `Teletype Console` with additional UI controls.
 DirectVT Gateway<br>`dtvt`              | A lightweight truecolor text canvas depicting content received from an external dtvt-aware process.
 Teletype Console dtvt‑bridge<br>`vtty`  | A `DirectVT Gateway` hosting an external standalone `Teletype Console` applet.
-It is designed to run a heavy `Teletype Console` object in the external process's address space to optimize desktop resource consumption.
+It is designed to run heavy `Teletype Console` objects as external processes to optimize desktop resource consumption.
 Terminal Console dtvt‑bridge<br>`term`  | A `DirectVT Gateway` hosting an external standalone `Terminal Console` applet.
-It is designed to run a heavy `Terminal Console` object in the external process's address space to optimize desktop resource consumption.
+It is designed to run heavy `Terminal Console` objects as external processes to optimize desktop resource consumption.
 DirectVT Gateway with TTY<br>`dtty`     | A derivative of `DirectVT Gateway` stacked with additional limited `Teletype Console` as a controlling terminal.
 It is used for CUI applications that redirect DirectVT stream to standard output and require user input via platform's TTY.
 Depending on activity the corresponding console became active for the user.
 Tiling Window Manager<br>`tile`         | A window container with an organization of the hosting window area into mutually non-overlapping panes for nested windows.
 Desktop Region Marker<br>`site`         | A transparent resizable frame for marking the specific desktop region for quick navigation across the borderless workspace.